Latest H-1B Visa Cap Update

-For the seventh year in a row, the 65,000 cap on H-1Bs available during the Fiscal Year (October 1, 2019 to September 30, 2020) was exceeded during the April 1st filing window (an H-1B application can be filed up to six months prior to the intended start date).
-USCIS received approximately 201,011 H-1B petitions during the filing period.
-On April 12, 2019, USCIS used a computer-generated random selection process (commonly known as a "lottery") to select a sufficient number of petitions needed to meet the caps of 65,000 for the general category and 20,000 under the advanced degree exemption limit.
-Petitions not randomly selected were rejected and returned with filing fees.
-USCIS conducted the selection process for advanced degree exemption petitions first.
-All advanced degree petitions not selected were part of the random selection process for the 65,000 limit.
+For the tenth year in a row, the 65,000 cap on H-1Bs available during the Fiscal Year (October 1, 2022, to September 30, 2023) was exceeded before the end of the Fiscal Year (an H-1B application can be filed up to six months prior to the intended start date).
+However, 2022 was the third year USCIS used a new H-1B registration lottery system to select registrations, which enabled those selected to submit an H-1B petition.
+USCIS received more than 483,000 H-1B registrations during the registration period in March of 2022.
+On March 31, 2022, USCIS used a computer-generated random selection process (commonly known as a "lottery") to select a sufficient number of registrations needed to meet the caps of 65,000 for the general category and 20,000 under the advanced degree exemption limit.

 The H-1B cap does not affect foreign nationals currently in H-1B status who need to file an extension of status or change of employer.
 Further, foreign nationals seeking employment through institutions of higher education, nonprofit research organizations, and government research organizations will continue to be exempt from the H-1B cap.